zrlay/dj-braintree/docs/usage.rst

 .. code-block:: python

     # sample only - customize to your own needs!
-    # djstripe pages are automatically exempt!
+    # djbraintree pages are automatically exempt!
     DJSTRIPE_SUBSCRIPTION_REQUIRED_EXCEPTION_URLS = (
         'home',
         'about',
         "[spam]",  # Anything in the dj-spam namespace )

-Using this example any request on this site that isn't on the homepage, about, spam, or djstripe pages is redirected to ``djstripe.views.SubscribeFormView``.
+Using this example any request on this site that isn't on the homepage, about, spam, or djbraintree pages is redirected to ``djbraintree.views.SubscribeFormView``.

 .. note::

-    The extensive list of rules for this feature can be found at https://github.com/pydanny/dj-stripe/blob/master/djstripe/middleware.py.
+    The extensive list of rules for this feature can be found at https://github.com/pydanny/dj-braintree/blob/master/djbraintree/middleware.py.

 .. seealso::